KaneWalker505/TermDroidMiner/README.md

 ./TAM ServerAddress Port Wallet Password

-You can run without arguments aswell if you run the program without arguments, the default zpool server will be used on port 3333 the miner will ask for input of your wallet and password then after.
+You can run without arguments aswell if you run the program without arguments, the default ckpool server will be used on port 3333 the miner will ask for input of your wallet and password then after.